 Modern Slavery and Human Trafficking Statement

 This Modern Slavery Statement has been published in accordance with the Modern Slavery Act 2015.
-This statement encompasses all group companies of Instant Offices (Holdings) Limited up to our financial year end of July 2020.
+This statement encompasses all group companies of Green (Topco) Limited as at 31 March 2021.

 Our Executive Board has overall responsibility for ensuring compliance with this Modern Slavery Statement.

 Founded in 1999, The Instant Group is a workspace innovation company that rethinks workspace on behalf of its clients injecting flexibility, reducing cost and driving enterprise performance.
 Instant places almost 8,000 companies a year in flexible workspace such as serviced, coworking or managed offices including Amex, Barclays, Prudential, Booking.com, Shell, Jaguar Land Rover and Worldpay making it the market leader in flexible workspace.

 Its listings’ platform www.instantoffices.com hosts more than 15,000 flexible workspace centres across the world and is the only site of its kind to represent the global market, providing a service to FTSE 100, Fortune 500, and SME clients.

 In 2019 Instant acquired Incendium Consulting Ltd, an independent corporate real estate consultancy that provides large real estate services procurement, consulting, talent and change management programmes to blue-chip clients.
 Together, Instant and Incendium give clients access to independent market-leading consultancy, world class data and delivery options that transform their approach to workplace in what is a truly distinct offer in the market.